dylanlrrb/Please-Contain-Yourself/2-Long_Lived_Containers/README.md

 ---

 - [ ] The next thing to do is to clear out our nginx image.
-Yes... for whatever reason we need to clean out our perfect sandwich from the fridge.
+Yes - for whatever reason we need to clean out our perfect sandwich from the fridge.
 Maybe the refrigerator is just too full.
 Anyways, to delete an image from your machine run `docker rmi <image-name>` (`<image-name>` in this instance being 'nginx', of course)

 - [ ] Confirm that the 'nginx' image is gone by running `docker images`.
 It seems that only the 'hello-world' image remains...

-- [ ] It's time for the 'hello-world' image to meet its maker... run `docker rmi hello-world`
+- [ ] It's time for the 'hello-world' image to meet its maker.
+Run `docker rmi hello-world`

-**But wait! looks like this image isn't going down without a fight!
+**But wait!
+It looks like this image isn't going down without a fight!
 An error appears that looks like this:**

 ```sh
 Error response from daemon: conflict: unable to remove repository reference "hello-world" (must force) - container 5a3be0ccd65a is using its referenced image 48b5124b2768
 ```

 Looks like you're going to have to get rid of your 'hello-world' containers!
-They may be stopped, but they still exist, which is problematic for our purposes.
+The 'hello-world' containers may be stopped, but they still exist, which is preventing the removal of the image they are based on.

 ---
 >You could force this by using it ` -f` flag, but I don't think this is a great idea because the image will be gone but the containers will still be on your machine.
 This could cause problems if you try and restart a container which you forgot you deleted the requisite image to.